chmouel/zsh-config/README.md

 and it would grab the repo put in your cahce dir and source the plugin file.

-By default it loads the standard `$plugin_name.plugin.zsh` but if you want some other file just add a colon after :
+By default, it loads the standard `$plugin_name.plugin.zsh` but if you want some other file just add a colon after :

 ```shell
 ZSH_PLUGINS+=repo/plugin:another.file.to.source
 ```

-support just github
+support just GitHub

-if you want to update the repo you just add a `-u`

-maybe will add more features if needed but this fill up my "niche" use case.
+if you want to update the repo you just add a `-u` maybe I can add more features if needed but at the moment it fill up my "niche" use case.

 ## Enabling powerlevel10k prompt

-if you have the package just install it.
+If you have the package just install it.
 If you want to install you can do this with vtplug, edit your local file with vih and add :

 ```
 ZSH_PLUGINS+=romkatv/powerlevel10k